-It’s fair for a yoga teacher to ask, “Why should I learn anatomy?
+It's fair for a yoga teacher to ask, "Why should I learn anatomy?
 I want to teach yoga, not anatomy.
-My students want to learn the poses, not anatomy.
-And it’s hard to learn all the Latin names of muscles and bones.
-Sounds like a lot of work without much practical application.”
+And it's hard to learn all the Latin names of muscles and bones.
+Sounds like a lot of work without much practical application."

-For example, when you understand how a joint moves in a pose, your instructions will be much clearer.
-You’ll be able to tell your students correctly which parts of their bodies should be actively contracting and which should be relaxing.
-If you need to talk to a medical care provideryour own or a student’syou’ll be able to understand the structures being discussed, whether it’s a rotator cuff or a medial meniscus.
+While this point of view might be understandable, there are multiple reasons that point to the value of yoga teachers studying anatomy.
+When you understand how a joint moves in a pose, your instructions will be much clearer.
+You'll be able to tell your students correctly which parts of their bodies should be actively contracting and which should be relaxing.
+Plus if you need to talk to a medical care provider, whether your own or a student's, you'll be able to understand the structures being discussed.
 And finally, studying anatomy will help shed light on your own mysterious places, those parts of your body that are weak or injured or tight, which will inform your teaching with greater understanding and compassion.

-Now that I have, I hope, convinced you to continue your anatomy studies, we’ll begin by going back to basics.
-In the next several articles, we’ll define the basic terms of movement in the traditional language of anatomy, followed by some examples from the yoga world.
-Then we’ll all be speaking the same language and can build on that knowledge as we dig a little deeper into the workings of the body in yoga poses.
+Let's begin by looking at two types of movement: Flexion and Extension.
+We'll start by defining the basic terms of movement in the traditional language of anatomy.
+From there we can build on that knowledge as we dig a little deeper into the workings of the body in yoga poses.

 The Sagittal Plane